By Paloma Cole and Chris Peppel

 One of the highlights of 2018 was a long overdue turn in public sentiment against Australia’s brutal offshore detention program for asylum seekers who arrive by boat.

 It is our hope that in 2019 public sentiment will continue to grow against the detention of innocent people in worse-than-prison conditions.

-Australia’s punishment of asylum seekers causes physical and psychological harm to people in incredibly vulnerable situations — people who turned to Australia for protection in their most desperate hour but are punished for their means of arrival.
+Australia’s punishment of asylum seekers causes physical and psychological harm to people in incredibly vulnerable situations.
+Australia punishes people who turn to us for protection in their most desperate hour for their means of arrival.

 It is not illegal to come to Australia by boat (or plane) without a visa when seeking asylum.